camlischke1/sans-index-template/sec660-gxpn/notes.md

         - uses the `xchg` instruction in assembly
     - PUSHAD instruction pushes each register onto the stack in the following order: EAX, ECX, EDX, EBX, original ESP, EBP, ESI, and EDI.
         - instead of having to find multiple instructions/gadgets to obtain the same result.
+- Finding vulnerable applications
+    - The first step in this procedure is to compile the program char_buff.c to an application named buff_size, the command gcc char_buff.c -o char_buff can be used.
+Then, using `gdb` examine the application char_buff, first use the gdb command "disas main" to look for interesting functions.
+There is one function named "funk" that is called and should be examined.
+The function "funk" can be disassembled by using the command "disas funk".
+    - Within this function you can see that the value 0x6c is being subtracted from %esp at the location 0x0804847b.
+The hex value 0x6c can be converted to binary 108 and is the size in bytes of the vulnerable buffer.